On June 1, the new citywide ferry service starts, and Red Hook will have its stop a few yards from the MARY A. WHALEN.

 During TankerTime the main deck is open for your enjoyment: weekdays 10-5:30pm.
-Summer 2016 we offered Sunset TankerTime on the Second Sundays of June, July, August and September, 5-10pm.
+Summer 2017, we will offer Sunset TankerTime on the Second Sundays of May, June, July, August and September, 5-midnight.
 Volunteer in 2017 and help us do this more weekend evenings!
 Just takes 2 people per night!
 See our Visitor Info page for full access details and directions

 Mary A. Whalen future